vasturiano/scroll-zoom-clamp/README.md

 This DOM utility prevents zooming components from hijacking [mouse-wheel events](https://developer.mozilla.org/en-US/docs/Web/API/Element/wheel_event) and interfering with the natural scroll of a page.

-By wrapping a child element with this component, wheel events are only propagated downstream if a modifier key is pressed (meta key), otherwise a message is overlayed informing the user he can do so.
+By wrapping a child element with this component, wheel events are only propagated downstream if a **modifier key** is pressed (meta key - **⌘** or **⊞**), otherwise a message is overlayed informing the user to do so by pressing the key.

 ## Quick start